 Sustainable: Self-care should resource you deeply.
-It shouldn't be just another thing on your to-do list or another thing to burn you out.
+It shouldn't be just one more thing on your to-do list to stress you out.

 Anti-Capitalist: You can break free from the narratives about needing more or hustling harder.
 You are allowed to show up as you are.

 Liberatory: Our self-care is not freedom in and of itself.
 Our practice is a vehicle for freedom, not just for us, but for all beings.

 Her voice is so warm, gentle, and real; like a good friend or sister who’s unafraid to reach a person in the dark waters and guide them to shore.
 Or, more precisely, suggest solid ways for that person to (re)discover the resilience and refuge within themselves.